WICG/display-locking/README.md

 ## Quick summary

-In the below, "invisible to rendering/hit testing" means not drawn or returned from any hit-testing algorithms. "not drawn" is in the same sense as `visibility: hidden`, where the content still conceptually has layout sizes, but is invisible to the user.
+In the below, "invisible to rendering/hit testing" means not drawn or returned from any hit-testing algorithms in the same sense as `visibility: hidden`, where the content still conceptually has layout sizes, but the user cannot see or interact with it.

 Also, "visible to UA algorithms" means that find-in-page, link navigation, etc can find the element.